timongty/tezcrowd/readme.md

 In the Fixed (AON) model, the project owner can only claim funds raised at the end of the project if the target goal has been reached.
 However, supporters can claim a refund if the project has failed to achieve its target goal by the end date.

-Like Indiegogo, project owners can either create a project based on the Flexible (KIA) model or the Fixed (AON) model.
+Similar to Indiegogo, project owners can create a project based on either the Flexible (KIA) model or the Fixed (AON) model.

 **<h3>Demo</h3>**